Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 1. The own task of the Agency shall be to ensure, through its Security Accreditation Board, the security accreditation of the governmental infrastructure and governmental services in accordance with Chapter II of Title V of Regulation (EU) 2021/696.

-2. The Commission may entrust, by means of one or more contribution agreements, the following tasks to the Agency:
+2. The Commission shall entrust, by means of one or more contribution agreements, subject to the operational readiness of the Agency, in particular in terms of adequate level of human resources, the following tasks to the Agency:

-(b) operational security of the governmental infrastructure, including risk and threat analysis, security monitoring, in particular setting technical specifications and operational procedures, and monitoring their compliance with the general security requirements referred to in Article 27(2).
+(b)operational security of the governmental infrastructure, including risk and threat analysis, security monitoring, in particular setting technical specifications and operational procedures, and monitoring their compliance with the general security requirements referred to in Article 30(3).

-(d) management of contracts referred to in Article 15, after their award and signature;
+(d)management of the contracts referred to in Article 19, after their award and signature;

-(e) overarching coordination of user-related aspects of the governmental services in close collaboration with Member States, relevant Union agencies, EEAS and other entities;
+(e)overarching coordination of user-related aspects of the governmental services in close collaboration with Member States, relevant Union agencies, the EEAS and other entities;

-(f) undertaking activities related to user uptake of services offered by the Programme without affecting the activities performed by the contractor referred to in Article 15(2) under contracts referred to in Article 15.
+(f)undertaking activities related to user uptake of services offered by the Programme without affecting the activities performed by the contractors under the contracts referred to in Article 19.

 Role of ESA

-1. Provided that the interest of the Union is protected, ESA may, within the field of its expertise, be entrusted with the following tasks:
+1. Provided that the interest of the Union is protected, ESA shall, within the field of its expertise, be entrusted with the following tasks:

-(b) the provision of technical expertise to the Commission; including for the preparation of the technical aspects of the Programme;
+(b)the provision of its expertise to the Commission including for the preparation of specifications and implementation of the technical aspects of the Programme;

-(c) the support to the evaluation of contracts under Article 15.
+(c)the provision of support with regard to the evaluation of contracts concluded under Article 19;

-2. On the basis of an assessment by the Commission, ESA may be entrusted with other tasks based on the needs of the Programme, in particular related to space and related ground segment of the European Quantum Communication Infrastructure, provided that those tasks do not duplicate activities performed by another entity in the context of the Programme and that they aim to improve the efficiency of the implementation of the Programme’s activities.
+2. On the basis of an assessment by the Commission, ESA may be entrusted with other tasks on the basis of the needs of the Programme, provided that those tasks do not duplicate activities performed by another entity in the context of the Programme and that they aim to improve the efficiency of the implementation of the Programme’s activities.

 Governance of security

-1. The Commission shall, in its field of competence and with the support of the Agency, ensure a high degree of security with regard, in particular, to:
+1. The Commission shall, within its field of competence and with the support of the Agency, ensure a high degree of security, in particular, with regard to:

-2. For the purposes of paragraph 1 of this Article, the Commission shall ensure that a risk and threat analysis is performed for the governmental infrastructure referred to in Article 5(2).
-Based on that analysis it shall determine, by means of implementing acts the general security requirements.
-In doing so, the Commission shall take account of the impact of those requirements on the smooth functioning of the governmental infrastructure, in particular in terms of cost, risk management and schedule, and shall ensure that the general level of security is not reduced, the functioning of the equipment is not undermined and the cybersecurity risks are take into account.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 42(2).
+3. For the purposes of paragraph 1 of this Article, the Commission shall ensure that a risk and threat analysis is performed for the governmental infrastructure referred to in Article 5(2).
+On the basis of that analysis, it shall determine, by means of implementing acts, the general security requirements.
+In doing so, the Commission shall take account of the impact of those requirements on the smooth functioning of the governmental infrastructure, in particular in terms of cost, risk management and schedule, and shall ensure that the general level of security is not reduced, the functioning of the equipment is not undermined and the cybersecurity risks are taken into account.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 47(3).

 Security of the system and services deployed

-Whenever the security of the Union or its Member States may be affected by the operation of the system or the provision of the governmental services, Decision (CFSP) XXX shall apply.
+Whenever the security of the Union or its Member States may be affected by the operation of the system or the provision of the governmental services, Decision (CFSP) 2021/698 shall apply.

-The Security Accreditation Board established within the Agency under Article 72(1) of Regulation (EU) 2021/696 shall be the security accreditation authority for the governmental infrastructure of the Programme.
+The Security Accreditation Board established within the Agency under Article 72(1), point (c), of Regulation (EU) 2021/696 shall be the security accreditation authority for the governmental infrastructure and related governmental services of the Programme.

 General principles of security accreditation